ryangaraygay/springboot-sbt/README.md

 or use the UI to explore the APIs http://localhost:8080/swagger-ui.html

+branch (hibernate) notes:
+* requires a local MySQL database with a database called test use docker-machine if you don't want MySQL in your host machine modify resources/hibernate.cfg.xml with the connection information

 Encountered Issues
 * had issues with resolvers earlier - when I was using old versions of springfox - (cannot find symbols etc..) - release versions are in Maven repos otherwise you might need the resolvers mentioned in build.sbt
 * initially when I accessed /v2/api-docs it was empty.
 It was because in SwaggerConfig.customImplementation a groupname was introduced (.groupName("greeting-api-group")), if there are groups then you need to access the api-docs with group querystring v2/api-docs?group=greeting-api-group